relaypro/relay-js/README.md

 ## Workflow Registration

-  More thorough documentation on how toregister your workflow on a Relay device can be found at https://api-docs.relaypro.com/docs/register-workflows
+More thorough documentation on how to register your workflow on a Relay device can be found at https://api-docs.relaypro.com/docs/register-workflows

-In order to configure

 ## Development